Frequently Asked Questions

 The total size of DHA’s site at Mount Lofty is 379 hectares.
 Of this, 327 hectares are planned to be donated for community use as an extension to Jubilee Park.
 On the remaining 52 hectares, DHA proposes to create a masterplanned community comprising 342 residential lots, along with parks, an escarpment walkway, and other community amenities.
 Some of the lots will be retained by DHA on which homes will be built for Defence members and their families, with the remaining lots to be made available for public purchase.

-No. DHA is an award-winning developer, which has extensive experience in the development of quality communities for Defence families and the public.
-DHA develops and markets our projects in stages.
-We manage a large portfolio of housing throughout Australia.
-DHA has existing houses in Toowoomba and plans to be part of the local community for the long-term.
+No. DHA is an award-winning developer, who has extensive experience in the development of quality communities for Defence families and the public.
+DHA develops and markets our projects in stages, releasing a small number of lots to the market which are largely sold out before the next release.
+DHA manages a large portfolio of housing throughout Australia.
+We have existing houses in Toowoomba and plan to be part of the local community for the long-term.

 Will all the homes at the Mount Lofty community be exclusively for Defence families?